 An overview of field types, and ideas on how to use them in Plecto.

-You can chose to segment the data by:
+You can choose to segment the data by the following:

 - Target ID

 Please note: We create one registration per day per ad per segment you have selected.

 So if you have 5 ads, you'll get 5 registrations per day, and if you select to segment by "Gender" you will get 5*2 registrations per day (because there are 2 genders).

 When setting up a Facebook Ads data source in Plecto, you must make sure that you are connecting a Facebook Business Manager account.
 The Facebook integration will only import data from your ads in the business manager.
 This does not work with posts boosted on your page.

 With our Facebook integration, you can track the following KPIs (the list is not exhaustive):

 - Social clicks: The number of clicks when your ad was displayed with social information, which shows other Facebook friends who engaged with your Facebook Page or ad.
 This metric counts all clicks.

 - Unique social clicks: The number of unique clicks (number of people, not actions) when your ad was displayed with social information, which shows other Facebook friends who engaged with your Facebook Page or ad.
 This metrics counts unique clicks, i.e. the number of people who performs clicks.